John Henry Schwarz

-John Henry Schwarz (/ʃwɔrts/ SHWORTS; born November 22, 1941) is an American theoretical physicist.
+John Henry Schwarz (Born November 22, 1941) is an American theoretical physicist.
 Along with Yoichiro Nambu, Holger Bech Nielsen, Joël Scherk, Gabriele Veneziano, Michael Green, and Leonard Susskind, he is regarded as one of the founders of string theory.

 Early life and education

 He studied mathematics at Harvard College (A.B., 1962) and theoretical physics at the University of California at Berkeley (Ph.D., 1966), where his graduate advisor was Geoffrey Chew.

 For several years he was one of the very few physicists who pursued string theory as a viable theory of quantum gravity.

 His work with Michael Green on anomaly cancellation in Type I string theories led to the so-called "first superstring revolution" of 1984, which greatly contributed to moving string theory into the mainstream of research in theoretical physics.

 Schwarz was an assistant professor at Princeton University from 1966 to 1972.
 He then moved to the California Institute of Technology (Caltech), where he is currently the Harold Brown Professor of Theoretical Physics.